Jirka/web-download-tool/README.md

 }
 ```

-#### Margin
+##### Margin
-Determines margin in pixels.
-Property with suffix X in horizontal direction, the other with suffix Y in vertical direction.
+Determines the margin in pixels.
+The Property with the X suffix in the horizontal direction and the Y suffix in the vertical direction.

 ```Javascript
 {